You have a passion for data science and problem-solving. We offer access to world-class staff and computational resources.

 If the program is in person, you will be provisioned with a Lab computer and need to live in/near Livermore and find reliable transportation to work onsite for the duration of your internship.

-- If the program is in person, you will need live in/near Livermore and find reliable transportation to work onsite for the duration of your internship.
+Most students in the summer program will be required to attend onsite, which means you will need live in/near Livermore and find reliable transportation to work for the duration of your internship.

 Mentors are LLNL staff scientists who have put forth a research project for the DSSI program.
 A mentor has the responsibility to define a project that will be significant yet manageable over the course of the internship; some of these projects are designed to lead to follow-on work for students who would like to return in subsequent years.
 In a typical working arrangement, a student may expect to meet with their mentor daily or a couple of times per week depending on the research plan.
 However, you should never hesitate to get in touch with your mentor if you have a question.
 Your mentor would prefer to help you solve a difficult technical problem instead of watch you struggle.